Scientific Revolution

 But it matters enormously.
 The things it is trying to tell us are vital information.
 In our parallel realities, the things we do are reflected back to us in the way things turn out.
 It means that the karma described in many traditional religions is a real phenomenon, with a scientific and rational explanation.
 But there is no dogma.
 It is a cultural revolution as well as a scientific revolution.

 This is now an urgent matter.
 Understanding and accepting the new worldview is the great new hope for our culture, even our race.
 Selfishness and egoism are rampant.
 This is nothing new, but modern technology and vast numbers of people mean the effects are devastating.
-Understanding the new physics would transform our human societies.
+Understanding the new physics would transform our human societies, and hopefully lead to our being able to maintain a viable ecosphere.
+This revolution would induce the necessary result.

 In the absence of religion, it seems selfishness is just the rational choice.
 But each unkind act poisons the personal world a little bit more.
 To be truly successful we need to be good to others, just as the major religions have always held.
 So the only rational position is enlightened self-interest, doing well be doing good.
 This is described in detail in the following sections.
 A new age of cooperation and productivity is there for the asking.